sharkdp/fd/README.md

 this_is_a_test
 ```

-What if we wanted to find only when the file began with test?
-Well `fd` does regex searches (by default) so using the regex indicator for beginning of line `^` will get us what we want:
+What if we wanted to find only when the file began with "test"?
+Well, `fd` does regex searches (by default) so using the regex indicator for beginning of line `^` will get us what we want:

 `fd '^test'`